kabairobert/ceu_python_finance_course/README.txt

 =====================================================================

-This repository contains the material for

-Continental lectures delivered on site at universities.
+This repository contains the material for lectures delivered on site at universities.

 The main material is a series of jupyter notebooks.